pierretallotte/ctf-writeups/htb-lame/README.md

 ```
 I tried different payloads but no one seems to work.

-According to hacktricks, nmap has a script to exploit the vulnerability: https://book.hacktricks.xyz/network-services-pentesting/3632-pentesting-distcc
+According to [hacktricks](https://book.hacktricks.xyz/network-services-pentesting/3632-pentesting-distcc), nmap has a script to exploit the vulnerability.
 ```
 $wget https://svn.nmap.org/nmap/scripts/distcc-cve2004-2687.nse
 --2023-09-18 18:57:43--  https://svn.nmap.org/nmap/scripts/distcc-cve2004-2687.nse